Epos (watch manufacturer): Early roots

 The original company, which is told to be the ancestor of Epos, was founded in 1925 by James Aubert in Vallée de Joux.
-James was known at that time as a skillful engineer and craftsman devoting his lifetime for making and fixing complicated watch and clock mechanisms, e.g. chronographs and minute repeaters.
-Later then, he handed down his watchmaking knowledge and expertise to Jean Aubert, his nephew, and his son-in-law Jean Fillon.
+James was known at that time as a skillful engineer and craftsman devoting his lifetime to making and fixing complicated watch and clock mechanisms, e.g. chronographs and minute repeaters.
+Later, he handed down his watchmaking knowledge and expertise to Jean Aubert, his nephew, and his son-in-law Jean Fillon.
 With the passion inherited from James, Jean Fillon had led the firm forward for decades with remarkable innovations.

 Reemerge and present day

 During the quartz crisis, the Swiss traditional watchmaking industry faced enormous hardships.
 Many long-established companies went bankrupt, including the original James Aubert SA firm.
-It was not until the 1980s that the remaining assets of the firm was bought by Peter Hofer - an expert involving in the horological business for years.
+It was not until the 1980s that the remaining assets of the firm was bought by Peter Hofer - an expert involved in the horological business for years.
 Based on the leftovers of the old company, he and his wife Erna founded Epos in 1983.
 In 2002, Ursula Forster and her husband Tamdi Chonge took over Epos as its owners and directors.
 In 2014, their son Singi Chonge assumed responsibility for the company as chairman of the board.